-Figure 25 below shows the consolidated site sensitivities for the scoping phase, with the preliminary WEF layout overlain.
-The sensitivity inputs and findings from all of the appointed specialists have been combined and utilised to prepare this preliminary layout.
+Figure 24 below shows the consolidated site sensitivities, with the optimised WEF layout overlain.
+The sensitivity inputs and findings from all of the appointed specialists have been combined and utilised to prepare the optimised layout.

-These sensitive areas identified will be utilised going forward into the EIA phase in order to plan and further refine the WEF layout development to avoid all sensitive areas accordingly and minimise the impacts of the proposed project on in the area.
+These sensitive areas identified have been utilised during the EIA phase in order to plan and further refine the WEF layout development to avoid all sensitive areas accordingly and minimise the impacts of the proposed project on in the area.

-Figure 25: Consolidated site sensitivity map
+Figure 24: Consolidated site sensitivity map